scofield7419/scofield7419.github.io/_pages/services.md

 - Youth Working Committee Member of CAAI
 - Youth Working Committee Member of CIPS
 - Technical Committee Member on Affect Computing of CIPS
+- Technical Committee Member on SMP of CIPS